ductsoup/IIoT-Shop-Air-Monitor/README.md

 S0_STORE_CONFIG    40029
 ```
 ### Retained Storage
 Write the desired values to the retained register then write 255 to S0_STORE_CONFIG to save those settings across power cycles.
+As noted in the credits below, values are not retained across firmware updates.

 ### Operating Modes
 Set S0_MODE to one of the following operating modes, the default is 0.